Luther Greene

-Luther Greene was an American theatrical producer and landscaper.
+Luther Greene (1909–1987) was an American theatrical producer and landscaper.
 He was also active in landscaping business and designed rooftop gardens countrywide.

 Personal life

 He was born in Virginia and received his education the University of Virginia.

-He married an actress, Judith Anderson.
+He married an actress, Judith Anderson in July 1946 and divorced in 1951.

 Career

 Greene started his career as a producer with a play, Ghosts, starring, Alla Nazimova.

 In June 1987, he died at the age of 78.